|

 only, and the whole dream took place during

-real, it was more like … well, it's hard to
+It wasn't real though, it was more like …

-describe this since my knowledge about its
+well, it's hard to describe this since my

-nature came more from a feeling than
+knowledge about its nature came more from a

-from an objective observation, but it was like was
+feeling than from an objective observation,

-it man-made.
-But it behaved just as
+but it was like it was man-made.
+But it

-For some reason it always had its
+some reason it always had its mind set on me,

-mind set on me, whenever I went into the
+whenever I went into the water.
+I didn't

-water.
-I didn't know why, and I certainly
+know why, and I certainly didn't like it.
+It

-didn't like it.
-It was as if the crocodile
+was as if the crocodile didn't care about

-just waited for me to enter.
-I absolutely
+me to enter.
+I absolutely loved being in the

-loved being in the soothing wonder of that water, except, of
+soothing wonder of that water, except, of

 course, for the threat of the crocodile.